OpenTreeOfLife/phylesystem-api/docs/open-tree-software-overview-slide-source.md

 ---
 # new curation "backend"
-* Entire corpus of studies in a <code>git</code> repo
+* Entire corpus of studies in a <code>git</code> repository
-* python code to add a layer of web-services to access the repo
+* a python app. provides web-services for data access
 * "satellite" services (e.g. our study indexing tool <code>oti</code>) via:
     * sync'-ing using <code>git</code>
     * web-hooks on GitHub
-* Planned support for letting the community submit edits via git "pull requesets"
+* Planned support for letting the community submit edits via git "pull requests"

 ---
 # new curation user interface